Jason Hirsh: 2006: Pacific Coast League Pitcher of the Year

-Hirsh began 2006 with the Triple A Round Rock Express, where he a mastered a two-seam and four-seam fastball.
+Hirsh began 2006 with the Triple A Round Rock Express, where he mastered a two-seam and four-seam fastball.
 He suffered a pinched sciatic nerve in his lower back, and therefore did not pick up a weight until June or July, but he got better through running and extra stretching.
 He was named the starting pitcher for the U.S. Team at the 2006 MLB All-Star Futures Game in Pittsburgh, and was also named a Triple A All Star, and pitched an inning in that game.
 On July 26, he set a team record of consecutive innings without an earned run at 462/3 innings.
 He had a season record of 13–2 (including a 12-game winning streak; an Express record), led the league in wins, and had a 2.10 ERA (2nd in the league) and 118 strikeouts (4th in the league) in 137.1 innings, as he held batters to a .193 batting average.
 Hirsh was named the 2006 Pacific Coast League Pitcher of the Year, the MLB.com 2006 Triple-A Starting Pitcher of the Year, a Baseball America Triple-A All Star, and was also elected to the post-season 2006 All-PCL squad as the top right-handed starting pitcher in the league.
 "Needless to say, he's had an excellent season," Round Rock manager Jackie Moore said.
 "He's as consistent from one start to the next as any young pitcher I've been associated with."

 He was regarded as the top pitching prospect in the Astros' farm system.
 He was rated by Baseball America as having the best breaking pitch in the PCL, and the league's ninth best prospect.

 During the 2006 season, Hirsh also kept an on-line journal on MiLB.com.